abdelhousni/AAP2-workflow-artefact/README.md

   app: jboss
 ```

+The scope of those vars is the workflow.
+Those vars will survive for each step of the workflow (unless they are overriden or unset).

-The workflow has 3 steps / job templates chained together:
+The workflow has 3 steps (called "job templates") chained together:

 ### Step 1

+This step receives the original vars passed to the workflow.

-Takes the original input (extra vars), generate a random hostname, saving this extra info (called "artefacts") using the `set_stats` module.
-Once `set_stats` has been called, the vars are going to live for the duration of the workflow, you don't have to use set_stats at every steps of the workflow.
+I generate a random hostname and I save this extra info (called "artifacts" in the workflow output) using the `set_stats` module.

 ![](https://raw.githubusercontent.com/sebw/AAP2-workflow-artefact/refs/heads/master/step1.png)

 ### Step 2

-The vars and artefacts from the previous steps are now the extra vars for step 2.
+The vars (passed to the workflow) and artefacts (created at step 1) are now the extra vars for step 2.

 ```
 payload_extra: